zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-homepage-caching.md

     #ece19d8501fb4d2cbe10db84b844c55b
 ```

-You will notice that for the extension, the sessionId is passed in the query string part of the URL.
+You will notice that for the extension, the sessionId is sent in the query string part of the URL.
-This makes the extension essentially un-cacheable (because even if it was, we would generate a unique URL on each access essentially busting any cache – browser or server).
+This makes the extension essentially un-cacheable, because a unique URL is generated on each access.
+This essentially breaks any caching, whether it occurs on the client browser or on the extension server.

-If you enable server side caching of extension home pages, the URL will become:
+If server-side caching of extension home pages is enabled, the URL becomes the following.

 ```
 https://yourextension.contoso.com/